PROFILE

 strategic position.

-In late 1978, the Chinese also became
+In late 1978, the Chinese also became concerned

-concerned over Vietnam's efforts to establish
+over Vietnam's efforts to establish open control

-to the Vietnamese invasion of Cambodia, China
+Vietnamese invasion of Cambodia, China fought a

-fought a brief border war with Vietnam
+brief border war with Vietnam (February-March

-(February-March 1979) with the stated purpose of
+1979) with the stated purpose of "teaching

-"teaching Vietnam a lesson."
+Vietnam a lesson."

-Chinese anxiety about Soviet strategic
+Chinese anxiety about Soviet strategic advances

-advances was heightened following the Soviet
+was heightened following the Soviet Union's

-Union's December 1979 invasion of Afghanistan.
+December 1979 invasion of Afghanistan.
+Sharp

-Sharp differences between China and the Soviet
+differences between China and the Soviet Union

-Union persisted over Soviet support for
+persisted over Soviet support for Vietnam's

-Vietnam's continued occupation of Cambodia, the
+continued occupation of Cambodia, the Soviet

-Soviet invasion of Afghanistan, and Soviet
+invasion of Afghanistan, and Soviet troops along

-troops along the Sino-Soviet border and in
+the Sino-Soviet border and in Mongolia--the

-Mongolia--the so-called "three obstacles" to
+so-called "three obstacles" to improved

-improved Sino-Soviet relations.
+Sino-Soviet relations.

-In the 1970s and 1980s China sought to create
+In the 1970s and 1980s China sought to create a

-a secure regional and global environment for
+secure regional and global environment for

 itself and to foster good relations with